telekom-security/tpotce/README.md

 For some honeypots to reach full functionality (i.e. Cowrie or Log4Pot) outgoing connections are necessary as well, in order for them to download the attacker's malware.
 Please see the individual honeypot's documentation to learn more by following the [links](#technical-concept) to their repositories.

+## LLM-Based Honeypots
+With the release of **T-Pot 24.04.1**, two LLM-based honeypots, **Beelzebub** and **Galah**, have been introduced.
+These honeypots require an installation of **Ollama**, which needs to be configured in the [T-Pot configuration file](#t-pot-config-file).
+You can also adjust the settings in this file for **ChatGPT** support, but note that changes will also be required in the docker compose file (`~/tpotce/compose/llm.yml`) to accommodate these updates.

+### Ollama
+To set up and run **Ollama**, refer to the [Ollama GitHub repository](https://github.com/ollama/ollama) for instructions.
+For entry-level or testing purposes, results can be achieved using a **Nvidia RTX 4060 Ti 16GB** or equivalent (AMD's ROCm is also supported by Ollama), with models like **openchat** and **Llama3**.
+As a general rule with LLM-based systems, the better and more hardware you use, the faster and more accurate the results will be, especially when tasks are offloaded to multiple GPUs and larger models. **CPU-based usage is not recommended**, not even for testing.

+### ChatGPT
+ChatGPT support for these honeypots will remain untested in relation to T-Pot.
 <br><br>

 # System Placement